Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Doublets of Resonant Eigenstates

 \subsection{Case 1: $d/(L-d)=1/4$}

 As a first case study, we consider the one with

 determining a ratio of $1/4$ of the shorter and longer paths between the emitters.
-Let us start with an exploratory analysis, in which we diagonalize the Hamiltonians corresponding to the two excitation energies $\varepsilon = 1.008$ and $\varepsilon = 1.011$, identify the two states characterized by the highest $P_e$ in the two cases, and compute their related photon amplitudes.
-The results, shown in Fig.~\ref{fig:ph-wv1}, visually highlight a similarity between the photon amplitude profiles, related to the fact that, for each $\varepsilon$, the two states have opposite symmetry as expected, but also a striking difference.
-In the case $\varepsilon = 1.008$ (upper panels), the photon amplitude is concentrated by a large amount either in the shorter or in the longer path between the emitters.
-Instead, for $\varepsilon = 1.011$ (lower panels), there is no such confinement effect.
-A subtler difference is related to the energy gap between the two states, which in the first case is smaller by an order of magnitude.
+Let us start with an exploratory analysis, in~which we diagonalize the Hamiltonians corresponding to the two excitation energies $\varepsilon = 1.008$ and $\varepsilon = 1.011$, identify the two states characterized by the highest $P_e$ in the two cases, and~compute their related photon amplitudes.
+The~results, shown in Figure~\ref{fig:ph-wv1}, visually highlight a similarity between the photon amplitude profiles, related to the fact that, for~each $\varepsilon$, the~two states have opposite symmetry with respect to the midpoint $(x_1+x_2)/2 = 4\pi$.
+However, there is also a striking difference.
+In~the case $\varepsilon = 1.008$ (upper panels), the~photon amplitude is concentrated by a large amount either in the shorter or in the longer path between the emitters.
+In~contrast, for~$\varepsilon = 1.011$ (lower panels), there is no such confinement effect.
+A~subtler difference is related to the energy gap between the two states, which in the first case is smaller by an order of~magnitude with respect to the second case.

 The observed discrepancies are related to the fact that $\varepsilon = 1.008$ is very close to a double resonance: $E_1$ on the shorter path, $\tilde{E}_4$ on the longer path.
-Therefore, the two states with the highest emitter excitation probability (whose energy is intuitively expected to be close to $\varepsilon$) are quasi-resonant: in the symmetric one, the shorter path approximately accommodates one half-wavelength ($\nu=1$), while almost four half-wavelengths ($\nu'=4$) fit in the longer path for the antisymmetric state.
-On the other hand, a similar phenomenology is not observed for the excitation energy $\varepsilon = 1.011$, which is far from any other resonance value.
+Therefore, for \mbox{$\varepsilon = 1.008$,} the~two states with the highest emitter excitation probabilities (whose energies are intuitively expected to be close to $\varepsilon$) are quasi-resonant: in case of the symmetric state, the~shorter path approximately accommodates one half-wavelength ($\nu=1$), while for the antisymmetric state almost four half-wavelengths ($\nu'=4$) fit in the longer path.
+In~addition, corresponding to both these states, the~photon amplitudes are very small (but not zero) in the respective complementary segments between the emitters.
+On~the other hand, a~similar phenomenology is not observed for the excitation energy $\varepsilon = 1.011$, which is far from any other resonance~value.

-At this point, we perform a systematic analysis to determine whether \begin{itemize} \item for some value of $\varepsilon$, the eigenvalue of one or both states with the largest $P_e$ exactly matches a resonance energy, \item a possible degenerate or quasi-degenerate doublet of resonant states is well-separated in energy from the rest of the spectrum. \end{itemize}
+At this point, we perform a systematic analysis to determine~whether \begin{itemize} \item for some value of $\varepsilon$, the~eigenvalue of one or both states with the largest $P_e$ exactly matches a resonance energy; \item there exist a possible degenerate or quasi-degenerate doublet of resonant states, well-separated in energy from the rest of the spectrum. \end{itemize}